87tana/-Store-Sales-_Time-Series-Forecasting/README.md

 The objective of this project is to enhance sales performance by studying long-term sales trend, understanding the impact of previous events on sales, identifying potential solutions, and determining the appropriate course of action.
 The research explores multiple regression approaches to generate predictions.

+## Hypothesis Testing

-Hypothesis: Store sales are influenced by various factors, including the day of the week, season, promotions, and external factors.
-By analyzing these factors and developing a time series forecasting model, we can make accurate predictions about the store's future sales.
+The sales of stores are influenced by various factors, including oil price, day of the week, season, promotions, and external influences.
+To investigate these factors, I perform exploratory data analysis (EDA) on each factor and select a specific feature to formulate a hypothesis.
+Subsequently, I apply A/B testing to evaluate the validity of my hypothesis.

-Null Hypothesis: Certain products generate higher revenue compared to others.

-Alternative Hypothesis: The retail company generates equal revenue from each product.
+H0 - There is no significant correlation between oil price and increase sales

+H1 - There is significant correlation between oil price and increase sales

 ## Objectives: